MobileFirst-Platform-Developer-Center/WishlistAndroid/README.md

 Its a sample App that is shipped as part of Mobile First Docker Starter Image.

-Some of the main functionalities that is excercised in the sample are :
+Some of the main functionalities that is exercised in the sample are :

 -	Java and JavaScript adapter invocation via REST urls
 -	Couldant db creation and access via data proxy